MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/sql-server-upgrade-fails-returns-error-50000.md

 ---
 title: SQL Server upgrade fails and returns error 50000
-description: Troubleshoot error 50000 that occurs when you install a cumulative update or service pack for SQL Server.
+description: Troubleshoots error 50000 that occurs when you install a cumulative update or service pack for SQL Server.
 The error occurs when database upgrade scripts are run. ms.date: 08/08/2023 ms.custom: sap:Installation, Patching and Upgrade ms.reviewer: v-sidong